CalgaryToSpace/CTS-SAT-1-OBC-Firmware/cts1_ground_support/README.md

 4. Run `./venv/Scripts/activate` (on Windows), or `source ./venv/bin/activate` (on real operating systems).
 5. Run `pip install -e cts1_ground_support[dev]` to install this Python Project in your virtual environment.
 6. Run `cts1_ground_support --help` to ensure it worked.
+7. Run `cts1_ground_support` to start the ground support terminal.
+8. Visit [http://127.0.0.1:8050/](http://127.0.0.1:8050/) in a web browser to view the web interface and send commands to your dev kit.